 In general I can confirm that the issue exists, since I was sitting next to Peter (reporter) when this occurred in DDEV.

-#10 Updated by Oliver Hader 8 months ago
+#10 Updated by Oliver Hader about 1 year ago

 For new DDEV projects AdditionalConfiguration.php is defined with wildcard host pattern since